nasa/cumulus-orca/tasks/request_files/README.md

                 RESTORE_RETRIEVAL_TYPE (str, optional, default = 'Standard'): the Tier for the restore request.
 Valid values are 'Standard'|'Bulk'|'Expedited'.
                 CUMULUS_MESSAGE_ADAPTER_DISABLED (str): If set to 'true', CumulusMessageAdapter does not modify input.
+                DB_QUEUE_URL
+                    The URL of the SQS queue to post status to.
             Args:
                 event: See schemas/input.json and combine with knowledge of CumulusMessageAdapter.
                 context: An object required by AWS Lambda.
 Unused.